'You Said This Would Never End': Our Favorite Latin Songs This Week

 The last time Cuco dropped a music video was last year at the peak of summer, with his brisk and sunny kickback ballad "Summertime Hightime" featuring J-Kwe$t.
 Nearly eight months later, the singer takes a left turn with his new visual for "Hydrocodone."

 The video was shot in Mexico City, where Cuco's family is from.
-The colorful visual honors death and illuminates beyond both past, present and future time.
+The colorful visual honors death and illuminates beyond past, present and future time.
 What's fascinating about the video is how each person accepts death in their own right and along the way.
 Cuco gets injured from a car accident and participates in an intimate funeral thereafter.
 Children, innocent and easily overlooking the root of Cuco's injuries in his full-body cast, dance around him.
 There's another image of Cuco, older and mature, drinking alone in an empty bar.
 There's also more present image of the singer marching on, taking a communal stroll during a funeral procession.

 The young singer was involved in a serious car accident last October that forced him to cancel his remaining 2018 tour dates.
 This experience understandably correlates to the themes of "Hydrocodone."
 "Cuco is celebrating and leading this funeral procession because he is more alive than ever," Jazmin Garcia, the video's director, shared in a statement.
 As his dreamy tracks continue to break through, this one song, both in its lyrical compass and its accompanying video, mark the ground that Cuco has set out for himself to cover.
 The music video embodies the Cuco's contemplative thoughts on death and how the meaning can manifest into something different over time.
 The latest video from the Chicano artist proves that he's beyond his bedroom studio days and becoming a greater name in young Latin music. — Jacqueline Reed